lkloh/lkloh.github.io/_posts/2018-07-09-do-you-need-jquery.md

 But now the trend seems to be to migrate away from it, as there are now more tools to do the things jQuery was supposed to be used for.
 See [here](http://youmightnotneedjquery.com/) for some of them.

-So try to avoid using jQuery in new projects, to avoid having an additional dependency that needs to be updated, and extra code in general.
+So try to avoid using jQuery in new projects for the following reasons:
+* Avoid having an additional dependency that needs to be periodically updated
+* Avoid having extra code (JQuery library) that your webapp needs to load
+* Get faster performance by using the default JavaScript selectors all without losing any functionality.